pathwaycom/llm-app/examples/pipelines/slides_ai_search/README.md

 ## Not sure how to get started?

 Let's discuss how we can help you build a powerful, customized RAG application.
 [Reach us here to talk or request a demo!](https://pathway.com/solutions/enterprise-generative-ai?modal=requestdemo)

+## FAQ

+> I am getting OpenAI API throttle limit errors.
+- You can change `run_mode` in `SlideParser` to `run_mode="sequential"`.
+This will parse images one by one, however, this will significantly slow down the parsing stage.

+> UI shows that my file is being indexed, but I don't have that file in the inputs.
+- App mounts `storage` folder from the Docker to the local file system.
+This helps the file server serve the content.
+This folder is not cleaned between the runs, files from the previous runs will be staying here.
+You can remove the folder after closing the app to get rid of these.

+> Can I use other vision LMs or LLMs?
+- Yes, you can configure the `OpenAIChat` to reach local LLMs or swap it with any other LLM wrappers (such as `LiteLLMChat`) to use other models.
+Make sure your model of choice supports vision inputs.

+> Can I persist the cache between the runs?
+- Yes, you can uncomment the `- ./Cache:/app/Cache` under the `app:/volumes:` section inside the `docker-compose.yml` to allow caching between the runs.
+You will see that requests are not repeated in the next runs.